 .

-The firmware path is under the Steam installation path: Steam\steamapps\common\SteamVR\tools\lighthouse\firmware\lighthouse_tx\archive\htc_2.0
+The firmware path is located under the Steam installation path: Steam\steamapps\common\SteamVR\tools\lighthouse\firmware\lighthouse_tx\archive\htc_2.0

-, find the following two files:
+, locate the following two files:

 1 | * lighthouse_tx_htc_2_0-calibration-rescue-244.bin |

-- Copy the file “lighthouse_tx_htc_2_0-calibration-rescue-244.bin” to the storage space of the base station.
+- Copy the file “lighthouse_tx_htc_2_0-calibration-rescue-244.bin” to the base station’s storage.

 - After copying, unplug the power cable.